MBuffenoir/autobuild/README.md

 In the top right part of your Docker Hub account web interface, click on the create automatic build button: ![create-automated-build](create-autobuild.png) and follow the process, which is really self-explanatory.

-As the [documentation](https://docs.docker.com/docker-hub/builds/) is not exactly up to date, you will need to trigger the first build manually by clicking on the Trigger button in the Build settings tab:
+As the [documentation](https://docs.docker.com/docker-hub/builds/) is not exactly up-to-date, you will need to trigger the first build manually by clicking on the Trigger button in the Build settings tab:

 ![trigger](trigger.png)